The Spanish Gardener (film)

 The Spanish Gardener is a 1956 VistaVision and Technicolor film based on the 1950 eponymous novel by A. J. Cronin.
 The film, which stars Dirk Bogarde and Jon Whiteley, was directed by Philip Leacock.

 The adaptation was filmed both at Pinewood Studios near London and in Palamós nearby Mas Juny estate, as well as in S'Agaro, on the Costa Brava, Catalonia.
 There were also two other adaptations of the story for Brazilian television: Nicholas (1958) and O Jardineiro Espanhol (1967).
 The film was entered into the 7th Berlin International Film Festival.

 The ending of the film differs from that of the book.

+Dirk Bogarde later called it "a travesty of what it should have been... a perfectly straightforward novel... ruined as a movie.
+Some of it’s quite good, I suppose, but I saw it and was heartbroken because it just wasn’t true."